 How Much Does Recruiting Software Cost in 2026?

-Price is often the deciding factor, especially for growing teams.
-Here's every platform side by side.
+Price is often the deciding factor, especially for growing organizations.
+Here’s every platform side by side.
 A 2025 Josh Bersin report found that companies spend an average of $4,000-$6,000 per recruiter per year on recruiting technology.
 But that average masks a huge range - from $15/mo self-serve tools to six-figure enterprise contracts.

 Notice the pattern: Pin is the only platform on this list with a permanent free tier and transparent, self-serve pricing.
-Most enterprise platforms require a sales call just to get a quote - and by the time you're on the phone, you're already in a procurement cycle.
-For a complete breakdown of how AI recruiting tools compare on features, see our detailed buyer's guide.
+Most large-scale platforms require a sales call just to get a quote - and by the time you’re on the phone, you’re already in a procurement cycle.
+For a complete breakdown of how AI recruiting tools compare on features, see our detailed buyer’s guide.

 Which Recruiting Platforms Have the Features You Need?